Data Protection: General Information

-Welcome to the General Information section of the University's Data Protection Unit (DPU).
+Welcome to the Data Protection: General Information page of the DCU's Data Protection Unit (DPU).

-The DCU Data Privacy Policy can be accessed at the link below.
+The DCU Data Protection Policy can be accessed at the link below.

-The purpose of the policy is to explain what Personal Data DCU processes and how and why we process it.
-In addition, the policy outlines our duties and responsibilities regarding the protection of Personal Data.
+The purpose of this policy is to explain at a high level what personal data is processed by DCU, and why and how we process it.
+In addition, the policy outlines our duties and responsibilities regarding the protection of personal data.

 The DCU Personal Data Retention Policy can be accessed at the link below.